akhaled01/akhaled01/README.md

 * 🌍  I'm based in Bahrain
 * ✉️  You can contact me at [akhaledlarus@gmail.com](mailto:akhaledlarus@gmail.com)
-* 🧠  I'm learning Tech Stacks for web development
+* 🧠  I'm learning Tech Stacks for web development, and the basics of sysAdmin and cybersecurity!

 ### Skills